-<Describe the environment in which the software will operate, including the hardware platform, operating system and versions, and any other software components or applications with which it must peacefully coexist.
-In this part, make sure to include a simple diagram that shows the major components of the overall system, subsystem interconnections, and external interface

-TO DO: As stated above, in at least one paragraph, describe the environment your system will have to operate in.
-Make sure to include the minimum platform requirements for your system. >

 The POFIS software is a browser-based application.
 The application and associated web page will be hosted on a Unix based operating system using the Web Server Gateway Interface (WSGI).

-Access to the web page and application will require a computer capable of supporting a modern browser with JavaScript enabled.
+Access to web page and application will require a computer capable of supporting a modern browser with JavaScript enabled.
 Mobile and tablet browsers will not be supported.
 POFIS will function on Firefox version 68+, Macintosh Safari version 11+ Microsoft Edge Version 44+, and Google Chrome version 7+.

 Design and Implementation Constraints